Funky Worm: Influence

-The song's ARP synthesizer solos, played by Junie Morrison, have become a staple part in hip hop sampling history, being sampled by artists such as MC Breed, Too $hort, Dr. Dre, Xzibit, and Game.
-The high-pitched whine of the synthesizer on the song was often emulated by producers from the West Coast and became a staple in G-funk music.
-N.W.A notably sampled "Funky Worm" on their songs "Gangsta Gangsta" and "Dope Man".
-Ice Cube sampled "Funky Worm" for his songs "Wicked" and "'Ghetto Bird", duo Kris Kross' 1992 single "Jump", Lil' ½ Dead's 1994 song "East Side, West Side", Tim Dog's single "Skip to My Loot" (featuring Smooth B), DJ Jazzy Jeff and the Fresh Prince's 1993 hit "Boom!
-Shake the Room", and Ruff Ryders 1999 song "Bugout" also samples the song.
+The song's ARP synthesizer solos, played by Walter "Junie" Morrison, have become a staple part in hip-hop sampling history, being sampled by artists such as MC Breed, Too $hort, Dr. Dre, Xzibit and The Game.
+The high-pitched whine of the synthesizer on the song was often emulated by West Coast hip-hop producers and became a staple in G-funk music.

+N.W.A notably sampled "Funky Worm" on their songs "Dope Man" from their 1987 compilation N.W.A. and the Posse and "Gangsta Gangsta" from their 1988 album Straight Outta Compton.
+Ice Cube sampled "Funky Worm" for his songs "Wicked" (featuring Don Jagwarr) from his 1992 album The Predator and "'Ghetto Bird" from his 1993 album Lethal Injection.

-It was also sampled in De La Soul’s "Me Myself & I”, off their 1989 album 3 Feet High and Rising.
-It was also sampled for the ring entrance for L.A.X.
+Duo Kris Kross' 1992 single "Jump" from their album Totally Krossed Out, Lil' ½ Dead's 1994 song "Eastside, Westside" (featuring Tha Chill) from his album The Dead Has Arisen, Tim Dog's 1993 song "Skip to My Loot" (featuring Smooth B) from his album Do or Die, DJ Jazzy Jeff and the Fresh Prince's 1993 hit "Boom!
+Shake the Room" from their album Code Red and Ruff Ryders' 1999 song "Bug Out" from the compilation Ryde or Die Vol. 1. also sample the song.
+It was also sampled in De La Soul's "Me Myself & I", off their 1989 album 3 Feet High and Rising.
+The song was also for the ring entrance for wrestling stable Latin American Xchange.

 In popular culture

 The song can be heard on the fictional radio station Bounce FM, in the video game Grand Theft Auto: San Andreas.
-The Google Doodle celebrating the 44th anniversary of Hip Hop (August 11, 2017) featured the song on a virtual record that allows users to "scratch.".
-The song can also be heard as a Player Anthem in the video game Rocket League, where it was released in a pack called "Behind The Samples" for free on February 1, 2022.
+The Google Doodle celebrating the 44th anniversary of hip-hop (August 11, 2017) featured the song on a virtual record that allows users to "scratch".
+The song can also be heard as a player anthem in the video game Rocket League, where it was released in a pack called "Behind The Samples" for free on February 1, 2022.

 An ancestral caecilian - a worm-shaped amphibian - whose fossils were recovered from Late Triassic rocks in Arizona was named Funcusvermis in reference to this song.